ankitects/anki-manual/browsing.md

 rows, the editor will be temporarily hidden.
 Various operations (such as changing the deck) can operate on multiple cards or notes at once, independent of the active mode.
-Therefore in Cards Mode, a note is considered to be selected if any of its cards is selected and in Notes Mode, a card is considered to be selected if its note is selected.
-If an operation only works for a single card (like showing card info) and Notes Mode is active, it's performed on the current note's card with index 1.
+Therefore in Cards Mode, a note is considered to be selected if any of its cards is selected, and in Notes Mode, a card is considered to be selected if its note is selected.
+If an operation only works for a single card (like showing card info), and Notes Mode is active, it's performed on the current note's card with index 1.

 The background color will change depending on the card and note.